Site icon GamesBurrow

 Photo by Jan Thijs / Amazon Prime Studios

 The racial narrative weaves throughout the show as Philo investigates a series of murders of fae that his superiors would rather just ignore.
 Burge Chancellor Absalom Breakspear (Jared Harris of Chernobyl and The Expanse) argues that his country must accept refugees because they're culpable in creating the fae's plight.
-But even he uses the show's colorful collection of racial slurs and seems to have a hard time telling his fae bodyguards apart.
-Other politicians use the same rhetoric as Donald Trump or Boris Johnson to argue that the new arrivals are taking jobs from citizens and changing the character of the country.
+But even he uses the show's colorful collection of racial slurs and seems to have a hard time telling his fae bodyguards apart. politicians use the same rhetoric as Donald Trump or Boris Johnson to argue that the new arrivals are taking jobs from citizens and changing the character of the country.
 The Burge is largely dominated by Caucasians, but it has some people of color in its elite ranks; at one point, Parliament member Sophie Longerbane (Caroline Ford) invokes her own dark complexion and asks whether discrimination against the fae will eventually be seen as the same as that against other humans.
 In a twist, she concludes that it won't because the fae “are nothing like us” and deserve their second-class status.

 Carnival Row also doesn't simplify its setting by making discrimination against the fae the world's only social problem.
 Women still have little power in this world, and homosexuality is a crime.
-While the fae are mostly used as a metaphor for refugees and racial discrimination, there's also an undertone of queerness led by the casting of Delevingne, who is bisexual and genderfluid, playing a bisexual faerie.
+While the fae are mostly used as a metaphor for refugees and racial discrimination, there's also an undertone of queerness led by the casting of Delevingne, who is bisexual and genderfluid, a bisexual faerie.
 That subtext is brought home by a subplot involving a gay doctor who secretly performs abortions and operations to help the half-blood children of humans and fae pass as human.

 But the best version of Carnival Row's exploration of discrimination involves a plot that effectively combines Pride and Prejudice and Guess Who's Coming to Dinner.
 When socialite Imogen Spurnrose (Tamzin Merchant) learns that the biggest house in town has been purchased, she plots to catch the new owner's eye.
 When the buyer turns out to be a fae named Agreus (David Gyasi), she hatches a Jane Austen-esque plot to save her family from financial ruin by having him pay her to ingratiate him into The Burge's high society.